Insider Sell: Etsy Inc Preside - GuruFocus.com

 On May 24, 2023, Josh Silverman, President & CEO of Etsy Inc (ETSY, Financial), sold 10,425 shares of the company's stock.
-This move comes amidst a year of significant insider selling activity for the e-commerce platform.
-In this article, we will take a closer look at Josh Silverman's background, Etsy Inc's business, and the relationship between insider transactions and the stock price.
+This move comes amidst a series of insider sell transactions over the past year, with Silverman selling a total of 489,975 shares and purchasing none.
+In this article, we will take a closer look at Josh Silverman, Etsy Inc, and the implications of this insider sell.

 Who is Josh Silverman?

-Josh Silverman has been the President & CEO of Etsy Inc since May 2017.
-He has a strong background in the e-commerce and technology sectors, having previously held leadership positions at companies such as Skype, eBay, and Evite.
-Under Silverman's leadership, Etsy has experienced significant growth and expansion, solidifying its position as a leading global marketplace for unique and creative goods.
+Josh Silverman is the President and CEO of Etsy Inc, a position he has held since May 2017.
+Prior to joining Etsy, Silverman held various leadership roles at companies such as American Express, Skype, and eBay.
+Under his leadership, Etsy has experienced significant growth and expansion, solidifying its position as a leading global marketplace for unique and creative goods.

-Over the past year, Josh Silverman has sold a total of 489,975 shares and purchased 0 shares.
-This trend is consistent with the overall insider transaction history for Etsy Inc, which shows 0 insider buys and 45 insider sells over the past year.
-This pattern of insider selling may raise concerns for some investors, as it could indicate a lack of confidence in the company's future prospects or a belief that the stock is overvalued.

-On the day of Josh Silverman's recent sale, shares of Etsy Inc were trading at $87.33 apiece, giving the stock a market cap of $10,550.289 million.
-Despite the insider selling activity, the stock appears to be significantly undervalued based on its GuruFocus Value of $227.18 and a price-to-GF-Value ratio of 0.38.
+On the day of Josh Silverman's recent sell, shares of Etsy Inc were trading at $87.33 apiece, giving the stock a market cap of $10,550.289 million.
+With a GuruFocus Value of $227.18, Etsy Inc has a price-to-GF-Value ratio of 0.38, indicating that the stock is significantly undervalued.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.